 Libraries are valued for their skills in information gathering and dissemination, and organizations are valued for the content they provide: both are valued for the active concern they have for local community.
 Pairing these two is both useful and practical: one for having the potential to make culture and services more visible, and the other for enabling individuals to better satisfy their needs and desires.

-In its implementation, this program is a bit sneaky: create a library directory and new relationships can form that help the public library and nonprofit organizations to become more relevant and responsive to evolving community needs.
+Create a library directory and new relationships can form that help the public library and nonprofit organizations to become more relevant and responsive to evolving community needs.

 All it takes is a shift in how information is managed.